 IN THE SUMMER

-During the summer season, you can experience the St.Olav's Festival and "Stiklestad Summer".
-During the St. Olav's festival, in the latter half of July, the St. Olav Drama is perfomed on Scandinavia's largest and oldest open air theatre scene.
+During the summer season, you can experience the St.Olav's Festival and "Viking Summer".
+During the St. Olav's festival, in the latter half of July, the St. Olav Drama is perfomed on Scandinavia's largest and oldest open air theatre scene (cancelled in 2021).
 You can also attend concerts, exhibitions, performances, workshops, medieval market and talks.

 "Stiklestad Summer" is daily activity programme for children and adults alike.
 Visit the medieval farm "Stiklestadir" and the Folk museum where 3 court yards are brought to life as 1898, 1942 and 1959.
 Everyday stories are conveyed with life, laughter and seriousness.
 Also featured is the tableaux theatre "Arvesølvet (the silver heirloom)".
 Pay a visit to Molåna café anno 1900 and the play barn, or join one of our skilled communicators on a guided tour.